 - a simple subscription form.

 Webflow provides an A+ example of a well-designed landing page.
 Various colors for each block make the page structure sharp and keep viewers engaged.
-The company uses custom visuals – collages, videos, animations, and infographics – to showcase its product and illustrate its benefits.
+The company uses custom visuals, such as collages, videos, animations, and infographics, to showcase its product and illustrate its benefits.

-The CTA button is located on the first screen and hooks the visitor's attention immediately.
-Moreover, Webflow reinforces its call to action with social proof – clients' logos, which boosts the conversion rate as well.
+The CTA button is located on the first screen and hooks visitors’ attention immediately.
+Moreover, Webflow reinforces its call to action with social proof – clients’ logos, which also boosts the conversion rate.

 Writing is crucial for improving your landing page conversion rate.
-While the design attracts your potential customer, it is the copy that persuades them to take the desired action.
+While your design attracts potential customers, the copy persuades them to take the desired action.

-To make your page text more persuasive, check if it matches your target audience.
-If your knowledge about customer persona is vague, you'll fail to address their pain and interests, and persuade them.
+Check if your page text matches your target audience to make it more persuasive.
+If your knowledge about your customer persona is vague, you’ll fail to address their pain and interests and persuade them.

 Start reapproaching your website copy by restructuring it and removing any excessive lines – walls of text kill conversions.
 Then, make sure your landing page contains only one clear call to action.
 The fewer links you have, the higher your conversion rate is.
-Finally, craft the perfect headline – straightforward and relevant to your offer and your audience's pain points.
+Finally, craft your perfect headline to be straightforward and relevant to your offer and your audience’s pain points.

 Airbnb knows a little something about creating an effective landing page copy.
 The page in the example below starts with a sharp headline defining the target audience and the benefits of using Airbnb.
-Further, the service briefly explains the collaboration details, and answers frequently asked questions.
+Further, the service briefly explains a few details and answers frequently asked questions.

-The text is intertwined with social proof – statistics and customer testimonials.
-Airbnb uses minimal words to enlighten its viewers and persuade them to become a partner.
-The razor-sharp structure makes the copy easy-to-skim.
+The text is intertwined with social proof, such as statistics and customer testimonials.
+Airbnb uses minimum words to enlighten its viewers and persuade them to become a partner.
+The razor-sharp structure makes the copy easy to skim.

 When it comes to CRO, A/B testing is nothing to sneeze at.
-Often, changing a minor detail, such as a CTA-button’s color or image position, may result in a significant conversion rate increase.
+Changing a minor detail, such as your CTA button’s color or image position, can often increase a significant conversion rate.

-To conduct split-testing, begin with a hypothesis – which landing page element can change the game for your conversion rate?
-Or, maybe it’s a whole new web page design?
-If you are stuck on this step, try experimenting with the page key elements – a unique selling proposition, the main image, features and benefits, and your call to action.
+If you want to conduct split-testing, start with a hypothesis, for example, which landing page element can change the game for your conversion rate?
+Or maybe you need a whole new web page design?
+If you are stuck on this step, try experimenting with the key elements of your page, including your unique selling proposition, main image, features, benefits, and call to action.

 When running an A/B test, stick to the following rules to get reliable results: